Mexican president tests political muscle with referendum on his future | MarketScreener

 Lopez Obrador was elected by a landslide in 2018, winning more than 30 million votes, easily the biggest total in Mexican history.
 The closer the turnout gets to that number, the more successful the referendum will be deemed, analysts say.

 Polls are open between 8 a.m.
 (1300 GMT) and 6 p.m. local time (2300 GMT).
-Electoral authorities are due to publish a preliminary estimate of the result that evening.
+Electoral authorities are due to publish a preliminary estimate of the result in the evening.

-(Reporting by Dave Graham; Additional reporting by Diego Ore; Editing by Chizu Nomiyama)
+(Reporting by Dave Graham; Additional reporting by Lizbeth Diaz and Diego Ore; Editing by Chizu Nomiyama and Mark Porter)

 By Dave Graham